5. Appealing against a refusal made by the Ofpra before the CNDA court

 Warning: in the future, the hearings may also take place by videoconference (remotely), the asylum seeker, their lawyer and the interpreter will be in a room elsewhere, and connected by video to the CNDA court in Montreuil where the judges are.
 Videoconferences are not set up yet apart from in Guyana, La Réunion and Mayotte.
 It is mandatory that the administration collects you consent to proceed by videoconference.

-Because of the pandemic, you can also access the decision on the CNDA’s website on the “rôles de lecture” section, at the date indicated by the Court by clicking on the room number in which you were summoned.
+You can access the decision on the CNDA’s website on the “rôles de lecture” section, at the date indicated by the Court by clicking on the room number in which you were summoned : www.cnda.fr/Demarches-et-procedures/Roles-de-lecture-Decisions

 D. If the CNDA grants you protection